hapijs/lab/README.md

 - `-h`, `--help` - show command line usage.
 - `-i`, `--id` - only run the test for the given identifier (or identifiers range).
 - `-I`, `--ignore` - ignore a list of globals for the leak detection (comma separated)
+- `--inspect` - start lab in debug mode using the native Node.js debugger.
 - `-l`, `--leaks` - disables global variable leak detection.
 - `-L`, `--lint` - run linting rules using linter.
 Disabled by default.
 - `--lint-errors-threshold` - maximum absolute amount of linting errors.
 Defaults to 0.